How to Reduce Background Noise During a Call

-On a more positive note, 33.8% of contact centres had no problem with background noise and have a “relatively quiet” working environment.
+On a positive note, 33.8% of contact centres report having a “relatively quiet” work environment.

-Being in a quiet environment, with good acoustics, can help to:
+Working in a quiet environment, with good acoustics, offers numerous benefits, including:

 • Lower stress